 The Fast Startup mode is a Windows feature that allows Windows 10 computers to wake up faster than the traditional startup process.
 This mode does not totally turn off your computer and keeps it in a sleep-like state, so you can turn it back on faster.
 Disabling this mode can help resolve the problem with your computer turning on by itself.

-The Fast Startup feature is enabled by default in Windows 10.
+By default, Microsoft has enabled the Turn on Fast Startup feature in the Windows 10 operating system.
 To disable it, follow the steps below:

 - Click Choose what the power buttons do from the left menu.

 - Next, click Change settings that are currently unavailable.

 - Under Shutdown settings, you will notice that the Turn on fast startup (recommended) is ticked off.